akhilsaini/a-sde/README.md

 	- Stable sort(maintain the relative order of duplicate elements).
 	- Inplace sort(only one temp variable required).
 	- Space Complexity : O(1).

+### Merge Sort

+- O(nlogn) in both worst and average case.
+- Use the merge process, which merges the two sorted arrays in one pass.
+- TOP DWON MERGE SORT(RECURSIVE) : Not covering other flavour.
+- Analysis
+	- n elements repeated divided into half approaximately logn(base 2) times.
+After halving logn times we get n sublist of size 1.
+	- In each pass there will be merging of n elements which is O(n).
+So the performance of this algo is O(nlogn)
+	- Data in Sorted Order : O(nlogn).
+	- Data in Reverse Order : O(n2nlogn).
+	- Data in Random Order : O(nlogn).
+- Facts
+	- Stable sort(maintain the relative order of duplicate elements).
+	- Not Inplace sort(as merging itself is not inplace).
+	- Space Complexity : O(n).

 ### Quick Sort